Updating Horizontal Tidebound

 And, for a moment, he thought he saw a holographic grid overlay of orange lines showing him where the blood would and wouldn’t land.
 Some of it was going to hit Sami in the face.
 Again, Sami would tell him that he seemed to shoot and move without any hesitation as if he and the Omull had choreographed the whole thing and practiced it endlessly.

-The first shot hit the Omull’s body, vaporizing a chunk of its carapace, while the second shot penetrated its chin, blowing the top of its head off.
+The first shot hit the Omull’s body, vaporizing a chunk of its carapace, while the second shot blew the top of its head off.
 The creature remained upright for a moment before collapsing, knocking over one of the shelves containing the chips.
 There was a sizzling sound as the plastic bags melted and the chips were cooked in acid.
 A foul smell rose up as well.
 A noxious chemical stink that had Jace’s head starting to ache again.

 The pool of blood from the Omull’s body was spreading towards his and Sami’s feet.
 He jerked his feet up towards his body and stood up, dragging Sami with him.
 Not that she needed much help as she was scrambling to get up as well.